mike-wendt/demos/index.md

 * `/rapids/notebooks/mortgage` - cuDF, Dask, XGBoost demo notebook
   * This notebook requires download of [Mortgage Data](datasets/mortgage-data), see notebook `E2E.ipynb` for more details

-## Custom Data and Advanced Usage
+### Custom Data and Advanced Usage

-See the [RAPIDS Demo Container](containers/rapids-demo) page for more information about using custom datasets.
+See the [RAPIDS Demo Container](containers/rapids-demo) page for more information about using custom datasets and other types of containers that are available.

 ## Issues